Revised January 2011

 The following information is provided to assist those who are contemplating retirement from the university.
 Please note that this is a summary for general information only.
 Additional information is available in Human Resources.
 In the event of any question, official plan documents, university policy/procedure, and legal requirements/considerations will prevail.

 These documents do not describe the university's 403(b) Retirement Plan.
-Conditions and rules applicable to participation (eligibility), vesting, participant and university contributions, Plan investments and payout of benefits are described in and controlled by the Plan, Plan investment documents and contracts and by applicable law.
+Conditions and rules applicable to participation (eligibility), vesting, participant and university contributions, Plan investments and payout of benefits are described in and controlled by the Plan, Plan investment documents and letters of appointment and by applicable law.
 Please refer to those documents for details.
 Note that retirees are not eligible to make additional contributions to the 403(b) Plan or to receive any contribution from the university to their Plan account.

 Most employees who retire from PLU are considered "regular retirees".
 Generally the following length of service and age requirements must be met in order to qualify for regular retirement from PLU: